K-MailOrder/gitlab-migration/README.md

 ## Requirements
 * Bash (4.0 or newer)
-* jq
+* jq (1.6)
+* curl (7.68.0 tested)

 ## Usage ##
 * Create local file `.secrets` and add a [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) for the source Gitlab instance in the first line and a Personal Access Token for the target Gitlab instance in the second line.
+Also add a newline (LF) to the end.
 Both tokens need the `api` scope.
 Example:
     ```
   $ cat .secrets
   dskjfdskjfr7987dfkds